 No quarantine is mandatory for travellers arriving in Nicaragua.
 Arrivals with a negative COVID-19 certificate will be allowed to enter Nicaragua without having to undergo quarantine.

 International arrivals will be tested at Tocumen International Airport.
 Those who test negative will not be subjected to quarantine measures.

 Puerto Rico reopened international borders on July 15.
 No quarantine is needed if you carry a negative PCR test report (taken 72 hours prior).
-If you fail to carry one, you will have to stay in quarantine for 14 days or take test to get early release.
+If you fail to carry one, you will have to stay in quarantine for 14 days or take a test to get an early release.

 Turks and Caicos

 All tourists must register on TCI Assured Travel Authorization Portal, possess a negative COVID-19 test taken no earlier than 5 days of departure and have travel or health insurance that covers the cost of COVID-19 treatment.

 Those eligible to enter the country are recommended (but not required) to commit to a 14-day quarantine.
 Passengers older than 2 years of age must have a medical certificate with a negative Coronavirus (COVID-19) viral antigen, NAAT, RT-LAMP, RT-PCR or TMA test result.
 The test must have been taken at most 3 days before departure from the first embarkation point.
 Passengers must complete a disclosure and attestation form prior to departure.

 With travel bubbles being pioneered in some locations, Europe is set to gradually open itself to travellers once again.
 But there are complicated border-related issues that may impede movements even between EU countries.

 Internationational commercial flights resumed on June 15.
 Health screenings are performed at airports, if found symptomatic, testing, and quarantine may follow at the discretion of health officials.
 Masks are mandatory at all indoor and outdoor spaces for everyone above 11 years old.